raulshma/syntax-state/README.md

-# Syntax State
+# SyntaxState

-Syntax State is an AI-powered platform for coding interview preparation and practice.
+SyntaxState is an AI-powered platform for coding interview preparation and practice.
 It provides interactive interview simulations, real-time code streaming, topic-based learning, and comprehensive dashboards for tracking progress.

 ## Features